Environmental science and geography students looking at a globe in a laboratory.

 What will I do?

-You'll spend a week working alongside UEA academics and specialists exploring a range of topics, careers, and techniques.
+You'll spend a week working alongside UEA academics and specialists exploring different areas of environmental science and discovering the careers connected to them.
 Environmental Sciences Unlocked will allow you to enhance your knowledge, expand your network, and showcase your research, just as you would in a professional setting.

 Here's a preview of this year's activities: